jsmolka/blog/content/posts/white-blue-silver/index.md

  -->

 - **Strength** is the ability of a material to withstand loads without failure.
 This includes yield strength, the maximum stress before permanent plastic deformation, and tensile strength, the maximum stress before breaking when stretched.
-- **Hardness** is a measure of the resistance to localized deformation, such as indentation or scratching, induced mechanically by either by pressing or abrasion.
-It is measured by performing the Rockwell hardness test, during which a 120° diamond cone is pressed into the metal.
+- **Hardness** is a measure of the resistance to localized deformation, such as indentation or scratching, induced mechanically by either pressing or abrasion.
+It is determined by performing the Rockwell hardness test, during which a 120° diamond cone is pressed into the metal.
 The penetration depth defines the Rockwell hardness C (0.002 mm = 1 HRC) [^vickers].
 - **Wear resistance** refers to a material's ability to resist surface degradation or loss under mechanical actions such as rubbing, sliding, rolling or impact.
 - **Hardenability** is the depth to which a steel is hardened after putting it through a heat treatment process.
 - **Ductility** is the ability to stretch/deform without breaking.
-Opposite of brittleness.
+It is the opposite of brittleness.
 - **Toughness** is a combination of strength and ductility.
 It measures how much resistance a steel has to fracturing.
-In knives this includes chipping.
+In knives, this includes chipping.
-- **Corrosion resistance** ability to resist oxidation in air or water.
+- **Corrosion resistance** is the ability to resist oxidation in air or water.

 <!--
 A strong bar resists bending.